Investor Visas

 With an approved EB-5 petition, the investor applies to become a conditional resident, a status that lasts for two years.
 The investor files an application to remove the conditions before the end of the initial two-year period of residence.
 At this stage, USCIS needs concrete proof of job creation.
 To remove conditions on permanent residence, the investor needs to show again that he or she invested the required capital, sustained the investment during the conditional period, and created 10 full-time jobs for qualifying U.S. workers.
 Failure to file for removal of the conditional status or denial of the petition leads both to automatic termination of conditional resident status and being placed in deportation proceedings.

-At Davis & Goldfarb, we focus on representing immigrants, their families, and their employers.
+At Davis Immigration, we focus on representing immigrants, their families, and their employers.